 |Prevention of lighting|

-- Install a copper pipe of 25mm diameter (16 gauge) with copper ball head of 60mm diameter.
+- Install a copper pipe of 25mm diameter (16 gauge) with a copper ball head of 60mm diameter.

 - Copper ball head should have 6 Nos. of spikes.